 Using Human Rights Education to Encourage Upstanders

-The Thomas J. Dodd Research Center and the Upstander Project are proud to present the 2017 UPSTANDER ACADEMY, an inquiry-based professional development opportunity for secondary educators with a focus on genocide and human rights education to foster upstanding and address complex historical and current issues.
-The Academy begins and ends at the University of Connecticut-Storrs (July 31- August 4, 2017).
-In the middle of the week the Academy moves an hour south to the Mashantucket Pequot Museum, home of our principal partner.
+The Thomas J. Dodd Research Center and the Upstander Project are proud to present the 2018 UPSTANDER ACADEMY, an inquiry-based professional development opportunity for educators focusing on genocide and human rights education to foster upstanding and address complex historical and current issues.
+The Academy is six days (Sunday through Friday) and is based at the University of Connecticut-Storrs.
+Additionally, Academy participants will spend time on sacred Tribal lands, including the Mashantucket Pequot Museum, home of our principal partner.

 Teachers and museum educators interested in themes such as post-genocide Rwanda and genocide against Native peoples are encouraged to register.
-These content areas provide a helpful framework for learning new teaching methods and approaches, and about the importance of upstanders.
+These content areas provide a framework for learning new teaching methods and approaches, and about the values and skills of upstanders.

 - Explore new content about post-genocide Rwanda and genocide against Native peoples in New England.